deeepwin/lego-cnn/README.md

 GraphViz is required if you want to plot the model graph.
 Then install the rest of the packages with pip:

 `pip install -r requirements.txt`

+In case you face issues in installation, please let me know.

 ## Data